Skip to content

 Antipoverty Programs

-Here are the thirteen welfare programs of the United States.
-They provide food, shelter, education expense, child care, preschool, energy, cell phone, job training, and general cash support.
+Here are the thirteen welfare programs in the United States.
+They provide food, shelter, education expenses, child care, preschool, home energy, cell phones, job training, and general cash support.
+They all target low-income families or individuals and are, therefore, welfare programs.

 Picture of a helping hand depicting the goal of people helping people.

-Refundable Tax Credits – These are tax credits that pay out cash as welfare.
-The two programs are the Earned Income Tax Credit (EITC), and the Child Tax Credit.
+Refundable Tax Credits – These tax credits pay out cash as welfare.
+The two programs are the Earned Income Tax Credit (EITC) and the Child Tax Credit.
 The Internal Revenue Service (IRS) runs the programs.
 The tax credits include a “refundable” portion that benefits individuals and families that owe no income tax for the year.
-Therefore, this portion acts as welfare or a “negative income tax”.
+Therefore, this portion acts as welfare or a “negative income tax.”

-SNAP – This is a food program for low-income individuals and families.
-SNAP stands for Supplemental Nutrition Assistance Program.
-It used to be called the food stamp program.
+SNAP – SNAP is a food program for low-income individuals and families.
+SNAP stands for Supplemental Nutrition Assistance Program, which used to be called the food stamp program.
 The United States Department of Agriculture (USDA) runs the program.
 Participants receive a debit card for the purchase of food.
 Most grocery stores around the nation accept the cards.

 Housing Assistance – The Department of Housing and Urban Development (HUD) runs various housing programs.
 The programs include rental assistance, public housing, and various community development grants.

-TANF – This is a combined federal and state program that pays cash to low-income households.
+TANF -TANF stands for Temporary Assistance for Needy Families.
+This combined federal and state program pays cash to low-income households and various other family and community support.
 The goal of the program is to move individuals from welfare to work.
-TANF stands for Temporary Assistance for Needy Families.
 The U.S. Department of Health and Human Services (HHS) runs the program.

-Child Nutrition – These are food programs that include school lunch, school breakfast, and after-school programs.
+Child Nutrition – These food programs include school lunch, breakfast, and after-school programs.
 They target children from low-income households and provide free or reduced-price meals.
-The USDA (United States Department of Agriculture) runs the program.
+The USDA (United States Department of Agriculture) runs the programs.

-Head Start – This is a pre-school program available to kids from low-income families.
+Head Start – This preschool program is available to kids from low-income families.
 HHS runs the program.

-Job Training Programs – This represents several programs to provide job training, displacement, and employment services.
-The programs generally target low-income Americans, although this is not always the case.
-The Department of Labor (DOL) runs the program.
+Job Training Programs—This includes several programs that provide job training, displacement, and employment services.
+The Department of Labor (DOL) runs these programs.

-WIC – This is a program to provide Healthy food to pregnant women and children up to five years of age.
-The program targets low-income households.
-WIC stands for Women, Infants, and Children.
+WIC WIC stands for Women, Infants, and Children and provides Healthy food to pregnant women and children up to five years of age.

-Child Care – This is a program to support low-income families with child care.
-HHS runs the program.
-States and local public and private agencies receive block grants from HHS to provide the services.
+Child Care—This program supports low-income families with child care.
+HHS runs the program, and states and local public and private agencies receive block grants from HHS to provide the services.

-LIHEAP – This is a program to help low-income households with their home energy costs.
-The program is available to help pay for either the heating or cooling of a home.
-LIHEAP stands for Low Income Home Energy Assistance Program.
+LIHEAP LIHEAP stands for Low Income Home Energy Assistance Program.
+This is a program to help low-income households with their home energy costs, either the heating or cooling of a home.
 HHS runs the program.

-In addition to the 13 programs shown above, U.S. Welfare Programs also include the Medicaid Program which provides health care to low-income citizens and certain non-citizens.
+In addition to the 13 programs shown above, U.S. Welfare Programs include the Medicaid Program, which provides health care to low-income citizens and certain non-citizens.

 Apply for Welfare Programs

-Individuals must apply to each program separately to receive benefits.
-Application information and links to proper agencies are provided to the right.
+To receive benefits, individuals must apply to each program separately.
+Application information and links to the proper agencies are provided to the right.

 Definition of Welfare

-Aid provided by governmental entities to support low-income Americans is the definition of welfare.
-The Welfare Definition page includes a description of key attributes of welfare programs such as means-testing and non-contributory.
+Welfare is aid provided by governmental entities to support low-income Americans.
+The Welfare Definition Page describes key attributes of welfare programs, such as means-testing and non-contributory.

 Purpose of Welfare